BlockchainCommons/GordianWallet-iOS/README.md

 For single-sig wallets we do not need to specify a change address, instead we simply specify a `change_type` which conforms to the wallet's derivation.
 We do this because by default bitcoind will use a `p2sh-segwit` format address for change, yet it is important that we keep all the wallets inputs to conform with the wallet derivation scheme.
 The other difference is when it comes to signing for some reason LibWally has a bug where it will not sign single-sig psbt's, therefore we convert the psbt to an unsigned raw transaction and then sign the transaction locally with the appropriate private key.

-`[]` which is an empty array of inputs tells the node to handle coin selection for us which leverages Bitcoin Core's sophisticated coin selection algorithm.
+- `[]` which is an empty array of inputs tells the node to handle coin selection for us which leverages Bitcoin Core's sophisticated coin selection algorithm.
+Whenever you itilize the sweep to tool we will simply fetch all of the wallets UTXO's from your node parse them and add them as inputs here
-`{"tb1qlesv3vv5zlu6gzha53xhdu4kpzuqr60gxeyhr94jegktj9laxguq5pe49v": 0.0001}` is our output.
+- `{"tb1qlesv3vv5zlu6gzha53xhdu4kpzuqr60gxeyhr94jegktj9laxguq5pe49v": 0.0001}` is our output.
-`0` is our locktime.
+- `0` is our locktime.
-`"includeWatching": true` as our node's wallets are always watch-only.
+- `"includeWatching": true` as our node's wallets are always watch-only.
-`"replaceable": true` to ensure we can use RBF if needed.
+- `"replaceable": true` to ensure we can use RBF if needed.
-`"conf_target": 2` this represents the mining fee target you can set in *FN2* settings.
+- `"conf_target": 2` this represents the mining fee target you can set in *FN2* settings.
 It tells the node how many blocks we want the transaction to be confirmed in.
 This allows *FN2* to leverage Bitcoin Core's fee optimization.
-`"changeAddress": "tb1qn7lkzrylfyhz9lm6mqnmwlgpavcq7qs9ctxpsyjuaky4zuzr5x2qxrw069"` here we specify the change address we want to use which was initially fetched before building the `psbt`.
+- `"changeAddress": "tb1qn7lkzrylfyhz9lm6mqnmwlgpavcq7qs9ctxpsyjuaky4zuzr5x2qxrw069"` here we specify the change address we want to use which was initially fetched before building the `psbt`.

 The node will then respond with a `psbt`, *FN2* takes that `psbt` and issues a second command to the node: